agentmodels/agentmodels.org/chapters/4-reasoning-about-agents.md

 ### Example: Inference from part of a sequence of actions

 The expression for the joint posterior (above) shows that it is straightforward to do inference on a part of an agent's action sequence.
-For example, if we know an agent had a time horizon of 10, we can do inference from only the agent's first few actions.
+For example, if we know an agent had a time horizon $$N=11$$, we can do inference from only the agent's first few actions.

-For this example, we condition on the agent making a single step from $$[3,1]$$ to $$[2,1]$$ by moving left.
-For an agent with low noise, this provides almost as much evidence as the agent going all the way to Donut South.
+For this example we condition on the agent making a single step from $$[3,1]$$ to $$[2,1]$$ by moving left.
+For an agent with low noise, this already provides very strong evidence about the agent's preferences -- not much is added by seeing the agent go all the way to Donut South.

 ~~~~
 // show_single_step_trajectory

-var world = restaurantChoiceMDP;
+var world = makeRestaurantChoiceMDP();
 var singleStepTrajectory = [{loc: [3,1],
-                             timeLeft: 10,
+                             timeLeft: 11,
 							 terminateAfterAction: false},
 						    {loc: [2,1],
-							 timeLeft: 9,
+							 timeLeft: 10,
 							 terminateAfterAction: false}];

 GridWorld.draw(world,{trajectory: singleStepTrajectory});
 ~~~~

 Our approach to inference is slightly different than in the example at the start of this chapter.
 The approach is a direct translation of the expression for the posterior in Equation (1) above.
 For each observed state-action pair, we compute the likelihood of the agent (with given $$U$$) choosing that action in the state.
-(In contrast, the simple approach above will become intractable for long, noisy action sequences -- as it will need to loop over all possible sequences).
+In contrast, the simple approach above becomes intractable for long, noisy action sequences -- as it will need to loop over all possible sequences.

 ~~~~
 // infer_from_single_step_trajectory